Thanks to Our Supporters

 - Rochester Institute of Technology

-The Central New York Humanities Corridor is supported from an award by the Andrew W. Mellon Foundation.
+The Central New York Humanities Corridor is supported from an award by the Mellon Foundation.

-The Andrew W. Mellon Foundation, a private, not-for-profit corporation based in New York City, regularly makes grants that support a wide range of initiatives to strengthen selective research universities in the United States, with particular emphasis on the humanities and “humanistic” social sciences.
-The foundation’s interests in this area include—but are not limited to—doctoral education, postdoctoral fellowships, faculty research support and discipline-related projects.
+The Mellon Foundation, a private, not-for-profit corporation based in New York City, regularly makes grants that support a wide range of initiatives to strengthen selective research universities in the United States, with particular emphasis on the humanities and “humanistic” social sciences.
+The Foundation’s interests in this area include—but are not limited to—doctoral education, postdoctoral fellowships, faculty research support and discipline-related projects.

 Syracuse University thanks The Dorothy and Marshall M. Reisman, the Fred L. Emerson Foundation, Robert B. Menschel, and the Dean’s Office of the College of Arts & Sciences for their generous contributions toward the CNY Humanities Corridor endowment.

-The University of Rochester expresses gratitude for the Dean’s Office of the School of Arts & Sciences for their ongoing support of humanities at Rochester and the Corridor’s endowment.
+The University of Rochester expresses gratitude for the Dean’s Office of the School of Arts & Sciences for their ongoing support of humanities at the University of Rochester and the Corridor’s endowment.